 My guitar collection - Acoustics

 The great late Bill Collings was not just one of the greatest small scale acoustic guitar builders.
 He and his company are also responsible for highly regarded mandolins.
 Or at the end of his life, guitar cases for that matter.
 Whatever Bill’s endeavor may have been, it needed to be done in the best possible way within certain operation parameters, e.g. cost/value.
 In 2009, he decided to dip into the ukulele (properly pronounced as OO-koo-leh-lay) market and his shop in Austin, TX built 70 prototypes of which this is one.
 This run consisted entirely of concert ukuleles, with a 15” scale length the smallest they produce, with 17” scale length tenor ukuleles added shortly thereafter.
-This prototype is a more understated style 1 and has an all Honduran mahogany construction with a satin nitrocellulose lacquer finish.
-The rosette is tortoise with black and white purfling and it uses an East-Indian rosewood bridge with bone saddle using a 1.73” string spacing, a neck with C-shaped profile and the finish already buffed to a gloss due to all the playing, a 12” radiused East-Indian rosewood fingerboard with 18 frets and ivoroid dot position markers, 1⅜” wide bone nut, “Single-Point” headstock with gold Collings logo on an East-Indian rosewood veneer, Pegheds planetary gear tuning machines, and a Collings case.
+The body for this concert ukulele has a width of 7½”, a length of 11”, and a 213⁄16” depth.
+It’s total length is 24”.
+This prototype is a more understated 1-style and has an all Honduran mahogany construction with a satin nitrocellulose lacquer finish.
+The rosette is tortoise with black and white purfling and it uses an East-Indian rosewood bridge with bone saddle using a 1.73” string spacing, a neck with C-shaped profile and the finish already buffed to a gloss due to all the playing, a 12” radius East-Indian rosewood fingerboard with 18 frets and ivoroid dot position markers, 1⅜” wide bone nut, “Single-Point” headstock with gold Collings logo on an East-Indian rosewood veneer, 4:1 gear ratio Pegheds planetary gear tuning machines, and a Collings case.
+This instrument has an L.R.
+Baggs FiveO ukulele pickup installed.
 A 2016 snapshot of the relevant page on the old Collings website can be found here.

 Collings UC1 prototype